Veldak/JoystickView/README.md

 # JoystickView

-This is the plugin from Grifflicious youtube video.
+This is the plugin from Grifflicious youtube video : https://www.youtube.com/watch?v=6QzQFv2xnmw

 ## Installation :